Security tab (

 This alert only records network applications.
 If a program uses the camera or mic but does not access the network GlassWire then no alert will be recorded.

-First network activity alert (:free:)
+First network activity alert (

-The First network activity alert you every time a new application is accessing the Internet or network.
+alert you every time a new application is accessing the Internet or network.

 Turn the alert on by either:

-• selecting the First network activity on/off button
+First network activity

 Note

-• When you first install GlassWire you will receive many of these “new” alerts while GlassWire learns what applications on your system normally use the Internet.
+- When you first install GlassWire you will receive many of these “new” alerts while GlassWire learns what applications on your system normally use the Internet.
 These “new” alerts will become rarer over time.

-• These first network access alerts are useful because if you suddenly receive a “new” alert from an application that shouldn’t normally access the Internet or from an application you don’t remember installing it could be a privacy or security issue.
+- These first network access alerts are useful because if you suddenly receive a “new” alert from an application that shouldn’t normally access the Internet or from an application you don’t remember installing it could be a privacy or security issue.
 You can then check the alert in detail and see what application is accessing the Internet, review who or what the app is communicating with, then decide to block it via the Firewall or take some other action.

-System file monitor alert (:free:)
+System file monitor alert (

 Alerts you to a system file that has changed that is network related.